semitable/robotic-warehouse/README.md

 [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/Naereen/StrapDown.js/blob/master/LICENSE)

 > [!CAUTION]
-> The RWARE environment was updated to support the new [Gymnasium](https://gymnasium.farama.org/) interface in replacement of the deprecated `gym=0.21` dependency.
+> The RWARE environment was updated to support the new [Gymnasium](https://gymnasium.farama.org/) interface in replacement of the deprecated `gym=0.21` dependency (many thanks @LukasSchaefer).
 For backwards compatibility, please see [Gymnasium compatibility documentation](https://gymnasium.farama.org/content/gym_compatibility/) or use version v1.0.3 of the repository.
 The main changes to the interface are as follows:
 > - `obss = env.reset()` --> `obss, info = env.reset()`
 > - `obss, rewards, dones, info = env.step(actions)` --> `obss, rewards, done, truncated, info = env.step(actions)`
 > - `done` is given as single boolean value instead of one `bool` value per agent